rahula320/edtech-website/server/README.md

 ## Docker Deployment

 The server can be deployed using Docker with the included Dockerfile and docker-compose.yml.
-The MongoDB service is included in the Docker Compose configuration.

 ```
 docker-compose up -d